eantonini/Power_density_of_large_wind_farms/README.md

 Copy  `input_sounding`, `namelist.input`, `wind-turbine-1.tbl`, `windturbines-ij-9,0Wm2.txt` (or `windturbines-ij-4,5Wm2.txt`)  into `./test/em_convrad/`

-Then run `>> mv windturbines-ij-9,0Wm2.txt windturbines-ij.txt`
+Then change `windturbines-ij-9,0Wm2.txt` (or `windturbines-ij-4,5Wm2.txt`) to `windturbines-ij.txt`

-## Changing WRF set-up files
+## Changing WRF setup files

 In the paper, we performed simulations with different combinations of geostrophic winds, Coriolis parameters, and installed capacity density.

-The set-up files included in this repository are for a geostrophic wind of 16 m/s, Coriolis parameter of 1.05 x 10^(-4) rad/s, and installed capacity density of 9 W/m^2.
+The setup files included in this repository are for a geostrophic wind of 16 m/s, Coriolis parameter of 1.05 x 10^(-4) rad/s, and installed capacity density of 9 W/m^2.

 To change the geostrophic wind, insert the desired value in the fourth column of `input_sounding`.